- How to Pick the Best Golf Clubs for the Money

 - The stand bag pockets are not very deep

-As one of the cheapest sets offered in this category the Confidence Power Hybrid set is well worth the cost for a casual golfer that needs a set that will offer him all that he wants without exceeding his budget for the occasional golf game.
+As one of the cheapest sets offered in this category the Confidence Power V3 set is well worth the cost for a casual golfer that needs a set that will offer him all that he wants without exceeding his budget for the occasional golf game.
+These are the best cheap golf clubs for such a player.

 - 460cc Titanium Driver